 Under Section 162(m) of the Internal Revenue Code (the Code), generally NEO compensation over \$1 million for any year is not deductible for United States income tax purposes.
 Historically, there was an exemption from this \$1 million deduction limit for compensation payments that qualified as "performance-based" under applicable IRS regulations.
 With the enactment of the 2017 Tax Cuts and Jobs Act (Tax Act), the performance-based compensation exemption was eliminated under Section 162(m) of the Code, except with respect to certain grandfathered arrangements.
 The Tax Act also expanded the definition of covered employee to include the CFO and extended the classification for all covered employees in perpetuity even after death through severance and post-death payments.
 Finally, the application of the \$1 million limitation has been expanded to include covered employees at Exelon's corporate registrants with publicly traded debt in addition to those with publicly traded equity as required prior to the Tax Act.
 Under the new law, Exelon has eight registrants that now fall within the scope of Section 162(m).
-The Compensation and Leadership Development Committee believes that it must maintain flexibility in its approach to executive compensation in order to structure a program that it considers to be the most effective in attracting, motivating and retaining the Company's key executives, and therefore, the deductibility of compensation is one of several factors considered when making executive compensation decisions.
+The Compensation and Leadership Development Committee believes that it must and therefore, the deductibility of compensation is one of several factors considered when making executive compensation devention is one of several factors considered when making executive compensation executives, and therefore, the deductibility of compensation is one of several factors considered when making executive compensation devective.